 When it was over, the darling of the Wimbledon crowds bowed and waved to all corners of the Court One stadium.

-Agassi, sporting a goatee beard and dangling earrings, unveiled a new all-white outfit: knee-lenghth shorts, baggy shirt and a pirate-style bandada over his closely-cropped head _ emblazoned with his sponsor Nike's swoosh logo.
+Agassi, sporting a goatee and dangling earrings, unveiled a new all-white outfit: knee-length shorts, baggy shirt and a pirate-style bandana over his closely-cropped head _ emblazoned with his sponsor Nike's swoosh logo.

 Agassi said it was great to be back at Wimbledon.

 ``I've grown to love it here,'' he said. ``I enjoy being a part of history here ...
 Every time I come back here, the emotion and the excitement seems to bring out some great tennis.''

 Agassi was one of seven Wimbledon champions playing today.

 Ninth-seeded Michael Stich, the 1991 champion, was ousted in straight sets by Holland's Jacco Eltingh 6-4, 7-6 (7-3), 6-1.

 It was the second year in a row that Stich lost his opening match at Wimbledon, and the sixth time in his career he bowed out in the first round of a Grand Slam event.